Rexrover2/HabitTracker/README.md

 # Habit Tracker Web Application

+Check out the deployed website [here](https://habit-tracker-a92f9.web.apps/)!

-A personal side project inspired by Simone Giert's Everyday Calendar https://www.kickstarter.com/projects/simonegiertz/the-every-day-calendar
+A personal side project inspired by Simone Giertz's Everyday Calendar https://www.kickstarter.com/projects/simonegiertz/the-every-day-calendar

 I am embarking on this to gain a more sound fullstack experience in technologies and practices such as -